-In Summer 2023, the CTE Committee designed a proposed plan for the School Year 2024-2025 work.
-The plan was presented to, and voted on by the CTE Committee at the meeting that took place on August 23, 2023.
-This plan was based on the goal of visiting about 32 schools in year one, which is the number of schools required to meet the legislative goal of visiting all schools in seven, rather than ten, years.
+In Summer 2023, the CTE Committee designed a proposed plan for the pilot 2023-2024 SY visits.
+The plan was presented to, and voted on by the CTE Committee on August 23, 2023, and submitted to the Accountability and Implementation Board (AIB) on September 1, 2023.
+This plan was based on the goal of needing to visit about 32 schools per year, which is the number of schools required to meet the legislative goal of visiting all schools in seven, rather than 10, years.
 The initial proposed budget was based on a regional staffing structure, with leads in three regions, a permanent CTE instructor expert to join visits, and a policy and data analyst to help organize and monitor data collected on the schools and LEAs.
-The plan was based on one day visits during the year, which was the only efficient way to reach the visit goal for the year given the level of funding requested.
+The plan was based on one-day visits during the year, which was the most efficient way to reach the visit goal given the funding constraints.

-In Fall 2023, CTE Committee staff, along with the partnerships with subject matter experts at NCEE, developed a draft set of tools and protocols for a visiting CTE ERT program including (see Appendix A to review the tools listed below):
+In Fall 2023, CTE Committee staff, along with a partnership with subject matter experts at the National Center for Education and the Economy (NCEE), developed a draft set of tools and protocols for a visiting CTE ERT program including:2